OlliMartin/tinyviz/README.md

 Visualizations can be defined in pure YAML (including how to retrieve the data) and can be downloaded by simple `GET` http requests.
 An editor to define the appearance of a graph is available.

+The following image was rendered with a proof-of-concept of `TinyViz`:

+![.docs/images/example_cpu_util.png]

 ## Overview

 The following diagram gives a high-level (loose) overview of the architecture of `TinyViz`.